FCollaPi/p2-datasci4health/README.md

 |   Σ  | 1990 |  350 | 2340 |

 #### Regression Model
-At this point we were already convinced the model was a total failure, and the R2 results for the `Linear Regression` did not led us otherwise.
+At this point, we were already convinced the model was a total failure, and the R2 results for the `Linear Regression` did not led us otherwise.

 |          Model       |          MSE           |      RMSE     |      MAE      |   R2  |
 | :------------------: | :--------------------: | :-----------: | :-----------: | :---: |